 Facts About the St. Lucia Boa

-- Breeders with whom they were popular reported that they were an exceptionally skittish and bad-tempered snake.
+- Breeders with whom they were popular reported that they were a very skittish and bad-tempered snake.

 - According to Lazell, you can find these boas on St. Kitts, another nearby Caribbean island.